Email marketing is a critical part of an eCommerce marketing strategy, but it’s all for nothing if the emails never reach your recipients’ inbox.

 ISPs set up spam traps to identify spammers and block their emails.

-spam trap is an email address that looks valid, but doesn’t belong to a real person.
+A spam trap is an email address that looks valid, but doesn’t belong to a real person.
 The spam trap email is placed on the web as bait where people or robots harvest them without permission and then spread them around to other spammers.
 In some cases, ISPs use invalid email addresses or very old email address that were abandoned years ago.

 Since spam trap email addresses can’t opt-in to your list naturally, the only way you could have them is if you obtained them without permission.